AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/start_control_windows.md

 }
 ```

-2. Add the following lines to the `RDC-TestDlg.cpp` file in your project folder to implement the logic for both the host side and controlled side in remote controls.
+2. Add the following lines to the `RDC-TestDlg.cpp` file in your project folder to implement the logic for both the host side and the controlled side in remote controls.

 ```C++
 // Implement the constructor.